 Its range is small, and it is a safe stock for most people.

 However, safe stocks may not provide returns because its swings from highs and lows is not large.

 The swings should be enough to make at least 10% or more in a year.

-To make at least 10%, the volatility should be at least 15% or more assuming the trading entries were made within 15%.
+To make at least 10%, the volatility should be at least 15% or more, assuming the trading entries are at 15% of the top or bottom.

-The entries are considered to be good if it located within the stock’s volatility range.
+The good entries are within the stock’s volatility range.